halildurmus/win32/README.md

 ## Examples

-There are many examples included with this package that demonstrate calling various Win32, COM and WinRT APIs.
+There are many examples included with this package that demonstrate calling various Win32, and COM APIs.
 These can be found in the `example\` folder;
 a short description of each example can be found [here]( https://pub.dev/packages/win32/example).